Tilt and Twist Boundaries edit page

 Misorientation Axes

-When analysing the misorientation axes of the subgrain boundary misorientations we need to distinguish whether we look at the misorientation axes in crystal coordinates or in specimen coordinates.
+When analyzing the misorientation axes of the subgrain boundary misorientations we need to distinguish whether we look at the misorientation axes in crystal coordinates or in specimen coordinates.
 Lets start with the misorientation axes in crystal coordinates which can directly be computed by the command axis.

 % extract the Forsterite subgrain boundaries